The future of electric process heating

 No tubes in window

-After getting started with it, progress was swift.
-The outcome of efforts were remarkable.
-The Thermon Quantum Truflow Heater is designed according the No Tube In Window concept (NTIW concept).
+Once started, progress was swift and the outcome was remarkable.
+The Thermon Quantum Truflow Heater is designed according to the “No Tube In Window” concept (NTIW concept).
 It has resulted in significantly more consistent sheath temperatures and a more compact heater design, eliminating hotspots.
 This not only translates to improved performance but also an extended element lifespan and reduced process risks.
-In essence, the NTIW concept involves the omission of tubes in the part of the baffles where there is no overlap, referred to as the “window”.
-In the quest for an efficient heater, this refined directional flow baffle design appeared to be indispensable.
+In essence, the NTIW concept involves omitting tubes in the part of the baffles where there is no overlap, known as the “window”.
+In the pursuit of an efficient heating appliance, this refined directional flow baffle design has proved indispensable.
 It improves heat transfer by reducing phase separation, creating controlled turbulence, and preventing stagnant zones.
 This results in higher heat transfer rates, compact heater design, and even heat distribution.
-The impact of directional flow baffles, in general, is well known: They mitigate dead zones and fouling risks, enhancing heat transfer efficiency while reducing cleaning and maintenance.
+The impact of directional flow baffles is generally well known: They mitigate dead zones and fouling risks, enhancing heat transfer efficiency while reducing cleaning and maintenance.
 The NTIW concept leads to energy savings and cost reduction due to lower temperature differences (ΔT) between the heating element and the process fluid.
-Moreover, our NTIW design allow for higher element watt density without overheating, enabling smaller and cost-effective heaters.
+Moreover, our NTIW design allows for higher element watt density without overheating, enabling smaller and cost-effective heaters.

 Engineering

-Measuring, simulating and testing
+Measuring, modelling and testing

-- Designing with HTRI
+• Designing with HTRI

-- Validating through ANSYS CFD
+• Validating through ANSYS CFD

-- Conducting lab tests with fiber optics to measure local sheath temperatures
+• Conducting lab tests with fiber optics to measure local sheath temperatures

-- Incorporating all these findings, along with design factors and regulations, back into HTRI.
+• Incorporating all these findings, along with design factors and regulations, back into HTRI.

-- Implementing Thermon Quantum Truflow Heater in real-life scenarios to observe its performance.
+• Implementing Thermon Quantum Truflow Heater in real-life scenarios to observe its performance.

 CONTACT